Today I looked at the setting sun from Torbay Point on the East Coast Trail.

 Alas, Comet ISON will not be making the long awaited appearance in our morning and evening sky…

 When it flew around the sun, it lost much of its tail, much of its mass, and appeared to be gone in the early hours after that event.
-After a while it was picked up again by cameras, showing two new tails and a little brighter, but then it rapidly faded into little more than a glowing cloud.
-So sad!
+After a while it was picked up again by cameras, a little brighter and showing 2 new tails, but then it rapidly faded into little more than a glowing cloud.